Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Experiments

 \subsection{Evaluation on Hansel}

-We evaluate our models on Hansel-FS and Hansel-ZS, setting up a baseline for future work.
-When evaluating against \DS, we do not use dataset-specific tuning.
-We use \emph{AT-base} as the alias table and evaluate DE and CA based on \emph{AT-base}’s top-10 candidates.
-Evaluation results of different systems on Hansel are shown in \autoref{tab:results_hansel}.
+We set up baselines on Hansel-FS and Hansel-ZS with our models.
+When evaluating on \DS, we do not use dataset-specific tuning.
+We use \emph{AT-base} as the alias table and evaluate DE and CA based on \emph{AT-base}’s top-10 candidates. \autoref{tab:results_hansel} shows the results on Hansel.

-\textbf{Comparison with mGENRE.} To compare with prior work, we evaluate the state-of-the-art model mGENRE (with implementation details in \autoref{sec:mgenre}). \autoref{tab:results_hansel} shows the results.
-According to our experiment, the base version of mGENRE outperforms ones with candidates and marginalization.
-This may be due to the low recall of AT on the FS slice, while the base model can recover some AT misses.
-Our CA model outperforms mGENRE by a large margin (+9.6) on this dataset.

-We also evaluate mGENRE on the zero-shot slice.
-Note that mGENRE was trained on a Wikidata dump that overlaps with $E_{new}$, partially violating the zero-shot constraint, but the best variant still under-performs CA (-8.7).
-The ZS slice appears easier than FS, as all examples in FS are unsolvable by AT@1 but there is no such constraint in our zero-shot data collection process.
+\textbf{Comparison with mGENRE.} We evaluate the state-of-the-art mGENRE for comparison.
+From \autoref{tab:results_hansel}, the base version of mGENRE outperforms its variants with candidates and marginalization.
+This may be due to the low recall of \emph{AT-base} on Hansel-FS, while the base version can recover some alias table misses.
+On Hansel-FS, our CA model outperforms mGENRE by 9.6 points.
+On Hansel-ZS, although mGENRE was trained on a Wikidata dump that overlaps with $E_{new}$, partially violating the zero-shot constraint, the best variant of mGENRE still under-performs CA (-8.7).

-In short, our CA model is currently the best-performing for both zero-shot (76.6\%) and few-shot (46.2\%) slices, outperforming mGENRE by a large margin on both scenarios.
+In short, CA currently achieves the best result for both zero-shot (76.6\%) and few-shot (46.2\%) slices, outperforming mGENRE by a large margin on both scenarios.
 This suggests that CA is less prone to popularity bias and generalizes better to tail and emerging entities.
 Large room of improvement remains on both datasets.

-\textbf{Error analysis.} We perform an analysis on CA errors on Hansel-FS.
-75\% errors do not have the mention-entity pair as a top-10 alias table entry, suggesting major headroom of overcoming the restriction of alias tables.
-Among a sample of 40 other errors, for 30\% cases CA predicts a general entity where the ground truth (GT) is a more specific instance.
-28\% errors are confusion with locations.
-15\% are confusion with temporal attributes.
-10\% are where CA predicts an irrelevant specific entity where GT is more general.
-Detailed error examples for each bucket is given in \autoref{sec:ea_hansel_fs}.
+\textbf{Error analysis.} Among all R@1 errors of CA on Hansel-FS, 75\% errors do not have the mention-entity pair in alias table's top-10 candidates.
+For other errors, we sample 40 of them and find 40\% errors are confusion with attributes such as location and time (e.g., "Shizhong District" in different cities and "Summer Olympics" in different years).
+In 43\% cases, CA confuses general entities with specific instances (e.g., predicts "2020 Russian constitutional referendum" while the ground truth entity is "constitutional amendment").